LinkedIn

 1. Foster consensus on biomass sustainability, availability and governance.

-2. Promote policy best practices and convergence
+2. Promote policy best practices and convergence.

 3. Enable supportive financing mechanisms.